 Many commercial laboratories offer serologic or Polymerase Chain Reaction (PCR) testing for WNV.
 Any positive specimen should be forwarded to the Pennsylvania Department of Health Bureau of Laboratories (PADOH BOL) for confirmatory testing.
+Serum can be tested for those with suspected WNV Fever.
 For WNV testing assistance or inquiries, contact the Acute Communicable Disease Program at 215-685-6741.